solcomining/isd-reporter/README.md

 ### ISD Reporter
 Tools to automate Interplanetary Survey Droid tasks in SWGEmu.
 Can send droids ingame, parse spawn info from saved emails, and submit spawn info to Galaxy Harvester.

+Get permission from your server admin before using Auto-It to automate keyboard and mouse control.
+I'm not responsible if you get banned.

 | Filename           |            |
 | :----------------- | :--------- |